The Shape of Fairness: Why the World Should Look More Like a Narrow Bell Curve

 Reading the Data, Hearing the Message

-Justice, in this sense, is not equality of outcome.
+Justice, in statistical terms, is not equality of outcome.
 It is equilibrium of scale.
+A society can tolerate difference, even large difference, so long as no single data point overwhelms the dataset.

-And perhaps the most unsettling thought is this:
+And perhaps the most unsettling implication is this:

 Engineering Team